Mobile-Artificial-Intelligence/maid/README.md

 Android version tested on a Oneplus 10 Pro 11gb phone.
 Also tested on Fedora Linux, Windows 11.
 Tested with calypso 3b, orcamini 3b, minyllama 1.1b, phi 3, mistral 7b, mixtral 8x7b, llama 2 7B-Chat, llama 7B and many more.

+## Disclaimer

+Maid is distributed under the MIT licence and is provided without warrenty of any kind, express or implied.
+Maid is not affiliated with Huggingface, Meta (Facebook), MistralAi, OpenAI, Google, Microsoft or any other company providing a model compatible with this application.